Computing vector partition functions: Tables with the Kostant Partition Function

 \section{Tables with the Kostant Partition Function}

 In the appendix, we include computer printouts of the vector partition functions of the positive root systems $A_2, B_2, C_2,G_2 A_3, B_3,C_3, A_4$.
 We recall that the root systems are sets of vectors that are of special interest to Lie Representation theory.
 Their vector partition functions are called Kostant Partition Functions.
-Their study was the original inspiration for the present article, with a number of planned applications.
+Their study was the original inspiration for the present article, with a number of desired future applications.
 In view of the length of the present article, it appears wise to postpone such applications to future work.

 To the best of our knowledge, this is the first work to publish formulas for the vector partition functions of $G_2, B_3, C_3$ and $A_4$, although we seem to not be the first one to obtain such a printout - the credit for this should be given, to the best of our knowledge, to \cite{Cochet:2005VectorPartitionFunctionAndRepresentationTheory}.
-Formulas for vector partition functions have been available in the software ``barvinok'' \cite{SvenVerdoolaege:Barvinok}, especially in the unimodular case of $A_3, A_4$ - i.e., the case where the ambient lattice is always $\mathbb Z^n$.
-We are not aware if any printouts from that software have been printed for human readers.
+Formulas for vector partition functions have been available in the software ``barvinok'' \cite{SvenVerdoolaege:Barvinok}, especially in the unimodular case of $A_3, A_4$ - i.e., the case where the ambient lattice is always $\mathbb Z^n$; we are not aware if those have ever been printed in an easy to read format.

 The tables are organized as follows.
 First, we plot a picture of the combinatorial chambers of the vector partition function.
 The chambers are labeled with an identifier.

 Next, we present the Kostant partition function over each chamber.
 In the first column, we present the chamber identifier.
 In the second column, we show the polynomial formula over each shift of the lattice $\Lambda$.
 If the lattice of our quasipolynomial is $\mathbb Z^n$, we omit it, else we indicated the generators of the lattice in the first row of the given chamber.
 The third column gives the lattice shifts for which each of the polynomials is defined.
 When one polynomial formula is valid over multiple lattice shifts, we list multiple lattice shifts in the last column.
 For a fixed chamber, the polynomials with different lattice shifts have higher-order terms equal.
 We print those equal parts in black, and print all terms that vary (``error terms'') in red.
 The error terms in $G_2$ appear to be linear, in $B_3$ - cubic and in $C_3$ - quadratic.